SynixeContractors/Documents/certs/anti-tank/lat.md

 The trainee should be able to explain target selection for LAT operators.

-The trainee should be able to explain the difference between rocket variations (such as HE, AT, HEAT, and Frag), and when to utilize specific rocket types.
+The trainee should be able to explain the difference between rocket variations (HE and HEAT)

 ### Practical Exam

-The trainee will need to engage the following string of targets with the RPG-32, and the PSRL-1.
+The trainee will need to engage the following string of targets with:

+M72 LAW
+- Car   - 150m
+- Truck - 200m

+RPG-32
 - Car   - 150m
 - Truck - 200m
 - Car   - 250m
 - Car   - 350m
 - Truck - 400m